Sep 19, 2023

 Relying solely on cloud-based transcription can become prohibitively expensive very quickly.
 People using voice chat are active users, and that means they talk a lot, and that means your transcription costs rise rapidly.
 One company we spoke with found that their efforts to “optimize” cost led to poorer results and other hidden expenses, so they abandoned moderation altogether.
 We know that is not a good idea.
 So, the question is, how do you provide high-quality automated moderation tools that minimize errors and cost while also providing a healthy voice chat experience?

-Speechly offers solutions that run in the cloud, on devices, or in a hybrid model.
+Speechly offers solutions that run in the cloud, on device, or in a hybrid model.
 In addition, our accuracy is higher than leading ASR solutions such as Google, even before the optimization of custom model training which is a feature we also offer.
 These elements combine to provide a dramatic improvement in both cost and accuracy.

 Many games, social networks, and metaverses have learned some hard lessons about text chat moderation.
 Our hope is that you can avoid having to learn the new lessons of voice chat moderation by avoiding three of the common mistakes.